DrNoLife/Destiny-2-Solo-Enabler/README.md

 However based on emphirical evidence, I can say that I've not experienced any problems.
 The very core of the program is based on a PowerShell script which has been floating around this subreddit before, and it has been used without problems.

 So to answer your question, all I can say is: I've been using this program for the last week, the same has a buddy of mine.
 The concept of using the firewall to enable soloplay has been used by the community for a long time, and personally I've used that trick in the last 6 months.
 All without any problems.

+### Does it work on Consoles as well?
+No it does not.
+It's a program which makes use of an API in order to talk with the Windows firewall.
+Meaning, if you're not using the Windows firewall, the program will not work.
+This unfortunately also means it won't work on Linux (well, since it requires .NET Framework, it won't work anyways, but yeah.)

+### What's up with the Shimoneta picture?
+It's an amazing series.
+Can only recommend it to people.
+A funny show which held my attention through the entire show!

 ## Credits
 Finding out what ports to block was not my doing.
 On the DestinyTheGame subreddit there already exists a PowerShell script which does what my program does.
 That is from where I got the port range.
 I would love to be able to just thank the creator of the script, however I can't seem to find out who exactly created it.
 Many users has posted the same script many times.
 So let this be a **thank you** to every single person out there posting the script!